Santieherrero/slate/source/includes/users/_delete.md

 }
 ```

-Permits delete a user if the current user have permissions.
+Delete a user that belongs to your organization

 ### HTTP Request